 Naturopathic medicine is a distinct system of primary health care that addresses the root causes of illness, and promotes health and healing using natural therapies.
 It supports your body's own healing ability using an integrated approach to disease diagnosis, treatment and prevention.The strength and uniqueness of naturopathic medicine is founded on six principles:

-Dr. Sicard began her career at the University of Ottawa completing an undergraduate degree in Human Kinetics.
-This was the beginning of Danika’s particular interest in nutrition and healthy living.
-She began to incorporate concepts she had been taught into her daily life and experienced profound improvements in her general health, energy and state of mind.
-Danika decided then that her vocation lay in helping others to reach their health goals, prevent disease and to heal themselves.
+Hi!
+My name is Danika Sicard and I began my career at the University of Ottawa completing an undergraduate degree in Human Kinetics.
+This was the beginning of my particular interest in nutrition and healthy living.
+I began to incorporate concepts I had been taught into my daily life and experienced profound improvements in my general health, energy and state of mind.
+I decided then that my vocation lay in helping others to reach their health goals, prevent disease and to heal themselves.

-Danika continued her studies and completed the four-year graduate degree at the Canadian College of Naturopathic Medicine in Toronto.
-She augmented her professional credentials with a Master of Science in Acupuncture granted by the University of Bridgeport in Connecticut.
+I continued my studies and completed the four-year graduate degree at the Canadian College of Naturopathic Medicine in Toronto.
+I augmented my professional credentials with a Master of Science in Acupuncture granted by the University of Bridgeport in Connecticut.

 Natacha Montpellier B.Sc, ND